Skip to main content

 • Make sure that all passengers have their seat belts on.

-• Get plenty of rest the day before travel to avoid fatigue and leave enough time to get to your destination to reduce stress.
+• Get plenty of rest the day before travel to avoid fatigue, and leave enough time to arrive at your destination, which will help reduce stress.

-• Take frequent breaks and pull over to stretch your legs as often as you need to.
+• Take frequent breaks and pull over to stretch your legs as often as necessary.

 Follow these tips and you’ll be sure to have a safe summer road trip.
 Don’t forget to have some fun!
 If you have any questions about insuring your vehicle, please contact us.